 Each Fund may effect portfolio transactions with or through subsidiaries of Russell Investments.
 The Investment Managers and Money Managers may be requested by the Principal Money Manager to direct a target percentage of portfolio transactions to affiliates of Russell Investments and, in addition, a Director may from time to time be a director, shareholder, officer, employee or consultant of brokerage firms with or through whom portfolio transactions for the Funds are effected.
-The affiliates of Russell Investments will refund to the Fund effecting such transactions up to 70% of the commission paid, after reimbursement for research services.
-Each Money Manager may effect portfolio transactions with an affiliated party, provided that the aggregate of such transactions does not exceed 25% of the total portfolio transactions of the Fund.
+The affiliates of Russell Investments will refund to the Fund effecting such transactions, the value of the commission paid excluding such costs as reasonably determined as necessary by the broker and/or affiliate of Russell Investments from time to time.
+Such excluded costs may include but will not be limited to the cost of access to markets, execution, clearing and minimum brokerage retention.

-Each of the Principal Money Manager, Investment Managers and Money Managers may enter into transactions on a soft commission basis, i.e., utilise the services and expertise of brokers in return for the execution of trades through such brokers, provided that the transactions are entered into on the principle of best execution, the benefits provided in the transaction will assist in the provision of investment services to the Company.
-More information on soft commissions can be found in the annual or half-yearly report of the Company.
+Each of the Principal Money Manager, the Investment Managers and/or Money Managers may enter into transactions on a soft commission basis, i.e., utilise the services and expertise of brokers in return for the execution of trades through such brokers, provided that the transactions are entered into on the principle of best execution, the benefits provided in the transaction will assist in the provision of investment services to the Company.
+More information can be found in the annual or half-yearly report of the Company.
 Where appropriate, any such arrangements will comply with the requirements of Article 11 of the MiFID II Delegated Directive.
+In addition, a Director may from time to time be a director, shareholder, officer, employee or consultant of brokerage firms with or through whom portfolio transactions for the Funds are effected.